 Culture – at the nation’s heart

 Culture is at the heart of our nation’s way of life.
 It defines us.
 It is integral to every community.
-It is the umbilical cord between generations and localities.
 It is essential to our well-being and cohesion as a society.
 It is also the means by which our diverse identities engage with each other, and by which we engage with the world.
 The extent to which we recognise all this in a practical way is a measure of a mature and civilised society.

 It is for all these reasons that culture and sport – all vital expressions of our history and social traditions, as well as of our future aspirations – at the heart of the full span of public policy and government action in central and local government, in economic development, in health and education, and in our regard for our environment, whether urban or rural.
 Every department of government will be required to make a positive and material response.